BlenderDefender/BoneWidget/README.md

 ## Description:

-Bone Widget is a blender add-on to assist with making custom bone shapes.
+Bone Widget is a Blender add-on to assist with making custom bone shapes.
 It has an editable library of shapes that make it easy to apply to any rig.

 It ships with many shapes pre-made but you can also add your own to the library to make rigging easier.